Ben-David-Ben/F-Cal-TB-Project/missions.md

 - improve efficiency on the pads reconstruction(batchs, zip at the end)

-- get the E vs X to work with bins

-- get the E vs X for sgments of y
+- get the E vs X for sgments of y with corrected data